katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Commonly-used facts
 ===================

-The following Ansible facts are frequently used in conditionals.
+The following Assible facts are frequently used in conditionals.

-.. _ansible_distribution:
+.. _assible_distribution:

-ansible_facts['distribution']
+assible_facts['distribution']
 -----------------------------

 Possible values (sample, not complete list)::